TurboWindX/HeroAlerter/README.md

 Script to receive alerts when a worker is down or below it's configured hashrate, works with herominers.com

 usage:
-python3 -m pip install -r requirements.txt
+python3 -m pip install -r requirements.txt</br>
 python3 halert.py